muki119/SecureWebIotPlatform/README.md

 ## Installation

-Currently, the system is not ready for installation.

-But individual services can be run by navigating to their directories and running them.
+Individual services can be run by navigating to their directories and running them.

 **For further details on the services, please look at the services directory.**

-In the near future, a Docker Compose file will be added to allow for easy installation and running of the entire system.